tmedwards/sugarcube-2/docs/core/functions.md

 <span id="functions-function-random"></span>
 ### `random([min ,] max)` → *integer*

-Returns a pseudo-random whole number (integer) within the range of the given bounds (inclusive)—i.e. [min,&nbsp;max].
+Returns a pseudo-random whole number (integer) within the range of the given bounds (inclusive)—i.e., [min,&nbsp;max].

 **NOTE:** By default, it uses [`Math.random()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) as its source of (non-deterministic) randomness, however, when the seedable PRNG has been enabled, via [`State.prng.init()`](#state-api-method-prng-init), it uses the (deterministic) seeded PRNG instead.